Priyadhar29/Cat_Painting/README.md

 ## 🖥️ Technologies Used

--HTML5
+- HTML5

--CSS3
+- CSS3

 ---

 ## ✅ What I Learned

- -How to use CSS positioning (absolute, relative) to place elements precisely.
+ - How to use CSS positioning (absolute, relative) to place elements precisely.

- -Creating shapes using CSS properties like border-radius and background.
+ - Creating shapes using CSS properties like border-radius and background.

- -Layering elements with z-index for visual effects.
+ - Layering elements with z-index for visual effects.

- -Applying color palettes to design appealing artwork.
+ - Applying color palettes to design appealing artwork.

 ---